 3.2 Effect of throughfall exclusion on the proportion of POC and MAOC

-The throughfall exclusion treatments had a significant impact on the proportion of POC and MAOC in SOC (p<0.05) (Fig.2).
+The throughfall exclusion treatments had a significant impact on the proportion of POC in SOC for both soil layers (p<0.05) (Fig.2).
 Throughfall exclusion treatments, in contrast to CK, led to a 4.0% reduction in POC, which in turn caused a significant increase of MAOC within SOC.
 Specifically, the POC/SOC ratio diminished by 4.1% in the 0-10 cm soil layers and by 6.3% in the 10-20 cm soil layer.
 The vertical distribution of POC/SOC exhibited a slight increase of 2.6% with depth in the control treatments (p<0.05), while throughfall exclusion treatments showed a negligible effect of merely 0.4%.
-The one-way ANOVA revealed that the throughfall exclusion treatment had a significant impact on the proportion of POC and MAOC in SOC (p<0.01), whereas the soil depth remained unaffected.
+The throughfall exclusion treatment had a limited impact on the proportion of MAOC in SOC (p<0.01) and the soil depth remained unaffected.